 School and district level staff engaged in intentional, data responsive instructional planning to support student learning, resulting in the identification of bright spots across CUSD campuses.
-Intervention and enrichment programs returned to in person offerings.

-Kinder rounding and incoming assessment day allowed teachers to gather data to effectively group students and design instruction at appropriate levels in kindergarten and first grade.
+Kinder and first grade rounding and incoming assessment day allowed teachers to gather data to effectively group students and design instruction at appropriate levels.

 Participation in local assessments increased from 20-21, and while participation grew from Fall to Winter/Spring on i-Ready in 21-22, performance year over year saw slight declines or remained steady.
-During campus closures, participation was impacted and validity of results were unknown.
-In person administration of local assessments allows for improved use of and trust in results.